 - One of the chards that will provide bright contrast color in the vegetable garden is a red midrib type.
 Three seeds to try are Burgundy, Rhubarb, and Ruby.
 The brilliant red stem enlivens the usually green palette of the garden.

 - Chard plants with white stems abound, including Geneva, Lucullus, Winter King, and Perpetual.

 - For a little fun in the garden, choose one of the Rainbow mixes.
 A packet of seeds will produce plants with numerous rib colors.

 Best Swiss Chard Variety

 Choosing the “best” of something is often subjective.
 The choice depends upon where your garden is and what size and color you want.
 For a chard plant that offers a roundhouse of color, size, and ease of growth, Bright Lights is a winner.

-Oregon State University recommends Rhubarb, Fordhook Giant, Bright Yellow and Silverado with its silvery toned stems.
+Oregon State University recommends Rhubarb, Fordhook Giant, Bright Yellow, and Silverado with its silvery toned stems.

 Whichever variety you choose, try eating the plant in a variety of ways.
-Use just the leaves fresh in salad or wilt them like you would spinach.
+Use just the leaves fresh in a salad or wilt them like you would spinach.
 Cut up and cook the ribs separately from the leaves because they need a longer cooking time.
 You can also freeze a bumper crop of Swiss chard.
-Blanch the stems and leaves and then pack in freezer storage containers.
+Blanch the stems and leaves and then pack them in freezer storage containers.